 The Department of Germanic and Slavic Studies was officially founded on July 1, 1960 as the Department of German and Russian.
 In 1960, the Faculty of Arts admitted its first students into three-year general and four-year honours programs in History, English, French, German, Russian, Spanish, Economics, Political Science, Psychology and Sociology.
-Students were able to take German and Russian in combination with each other or with English or French.

 It was the eastern European Mennonite connections of our department’s first two professors, founding chair J. William Dyck and Edmund Heier, both Germanists and Slavists, that combined the studies of German and Russian within the department as it is still continued today.
 Including J.W.
-Dyck (1960-73, 1978-83) we have had a total of seven departmental chairs Manfred Richter (1973-78, 1992-95), David John (1983-86, 1995-2002), Sigfried Hoefert (1986-1992), Michael Boehringer (2002-2008), James Skidmore (2008-2012) and Grit Liebscher (2012 - Present).
+Dyck (1960-73, 1978-83) we have had a total of seven departmental chairs Manfred Richter (1973-78, 1992-95), David John (1983-86, 1995-2002), Sigfried Hoefert (1986-1992), Michael Boehringer (2002-08, 2018-22), James Skidmore (2008-2012) and Grit Liebscher (2012 - 18).

 The department was founded under the name of German and Russian, but during the 1965-1966 academic year Ukrainian courses were added and in 1969 the name was changed to the Department of Germanic and Slavic Languages and Literatures.
 To further strengthen this dual focus, courses in Polish (1976-1977), Dutch (1979-1980) and Croatian (1989-1990) were added to the department’s undergraduate calendar offerings.
 Our name was changed again in 2001, to become the Department of Germanic and Slavic Studies, re-confirming the historical association between our two founding disciplines, but re-defining the concept of what our discipline should be.
 This broader designation encompassed more courses in cultural and film studies, in both Germanic and Slavic languages and in English.

-Much of this summary is based on J.W.
+With information from J.W.
 Dyck’s The Department of Germanic and Slavic Languages and Literatures: A Retrospection (Waterloo, 1994), David G. John’s History of the Department of Germanic and Slavic Studies at the University of Waterloo (CAUTG/APAUC Bulletin, 2004), and departmental records.